TrigunGurumurti/C/README.md

-# In this repository, Basics of C language is covered
+# In this repository, Basics of C language and DSA is covered